 Fort Lauderdale

-Just over an hour away from Jupiter lies dog-friendly Fort Lauderdale.
-Famous for shopping, beaches and canals along the Intracoastal, its earned the nickname “The Venice of America.”
-Experience it firsthand with a pet-friendly kayak tour from Park and Ocean.
+Just over an hour from Jupiter lies dog-friendly Fort Lauderdale.
+Famous for shopping, beaches and canals along the Intracoastal Waterway, “The Venice of America” offers a chance for you to paddle with your pooch on a pet-friendly kayak tour from Park and Ocean.
 If kayaking isn’t for your dogs, enjoy a laid-back cruise with Intimate Waterway Tours instead.
-Afterwards, stop by Coconuts Bahamas Grill to refuel on the pet-friendly patio that overlooks the marina.
+Or, visit the cleanest freshwater dog lake in Broward County, Performance Pups Freshwater Dog Beach.
+Afterward, stop by Coconuts Bahamas Grill to refuel on the pet-friendly patio, and at noon you can watch the fish being fed in the marina.

 Miami